SeyedRumaiz/one-net-supermarket/README.md

 mvn test
 ```

-## Interview Notes

-- Explain how the app separates UI, persistence, and validation responsibilities.
-- Describe how `SceneManager` reduces duplicate scene-switch code.
-- Highlight the text-file-based data loading and the `Item` / `Dealer` object model.
-- Mention validation checks for numeric fields, dates, and image selection.
-- Point out the random dealer selection workflow and how data is passed between controller screens.

 ## Possible Improvements

 - Replace text file persistence with a structured database or JSON storage.
 - Refactor shared alert/dialog code to a utility class.
-- Move business logic out of controllers and into dedicated service classes.
-- Improve error handling for missing image files and invalid resource paths.
-- Reset inventory total values before recomputing them in `ItemFileHandler.viewItems()`.

 ## Project Structure